jagregory/abrash-zen-of-asm/src/chapter-07.md

 ## Definitions

 I'm going to take a moment to define some terms I'll use in this chapter.
-These terms will be used to describe operands to various instructions; for example, `mov ax,segreg` refers to copying the contents of a segment register into AX.
+These terms will be used to describe operands to various instructions; for example, `mov ax,segreg`{.nasm} refers to copying the contents of a segment register into AX.

-`reg` refers to any 8-or 16-bit general-purpose register. `reg8` refers to any 8-bit (byte-sized) general-purpose register, and `reg16` refers to any 16-bit (word-sized) general-purpose register.
+`reg`{.nasm} refers to any 8-or 16-bit general-purpose register. `reg8`{.nasm} refers to any 8-bit (byte-sized) general-purpose register, and `reg16`{.nasm} refers to any 16-bit (word-sized) general-purpose register.

-`segreg` refers to any segment register.
+`segreg`{.nasm} refers to any segment register.

-`mem` refers to any 8-, 16-, or 32-bit memory operand. `mem8` refers to any byte-sized memory operand, `mem16` refers to any word-sized memory operand, and `mem32` refers to any doublewordsized memory operand.
+`mem`{.nasm} refers to any 8-, 16-, or 32-bit memory operand. `mem8`{.nasm} refers to any byte-sized memory operand, `mem16`{.nasm} refers to any word-sized memory operand, and `mem32`{.nasm} refers to any doublewordsized memory operand.

-`reg/mem` refers to any 8-or 16-bit register or memory operand.
-As you'd expect, `reg/mem8` refers to any byte-sized register or memory operand, and `reg/mem16` refers to any word-sized register or memory operand.
+`reg/mem`{.nasm} refers to any 8-or 16-bit register or memory operand.
+As you'd expect, `reg/mem8`{.nasm} refers to any byte-sized register or memory operand, and `reg/mem16`{.nasm} refers to any word-sized register or memory operand.

-`immed` refers to any immediate (constant) instruction operand.
-(Immediate addressing is discussed in detail below.) `immed8` refers to any byte-sized immediate operand, and `immed16` refers to any word-sized immediate operand.
+`immed`{.nasm} refers to any immediate (constant) instruction operand.
+(Immediate addressing is discussed in detail below.) `immed8`{.nasm} refers to any byte-sized immediate operand, and `immed16`{.nasm} refers to any word-sized immediate operand.

 ### Square Brackets Mean Memory Addressing